Antidepressive Agents; Depression; Receptors, Glutamate; Receptors, Serotonin

 Research Area: Psychopharmacological Neuroimaging; Experimental Nuclear Medicine; Multimodal Neuroimaging; Translational Neuroimaging; Psycho-Neuroendocrinology; Molecular and Behavioral Neuroscience; Gender Medicine

-My main goal is to alleviate suffering in patients affected by severe psychiatric diseases with a focus on mood disorders.
+My main goal is to alleviate suffering in patients affected by severe psychiatric diseases with a focus on mood disorders, OCD and related diseases.
 This involves investigations of neurobiological causes of depression in patients with currently available neuroscientific methods and improving these.
-In addition, my work aims to leverage basic neuroscientific knowledge such as information on disease vulnerability in successful clincal applications.
+In addition, my work aims to leverage basic neuroscientific knowledge such as information on disease vulnerability in successful clinical applications.

 Techniques, methods & infrastructure